gabrieleangeletti/blog/content/blog/things-i-have-learned-at-lyft-continuous-integration.md

 ### Final thoughts

 This article only scratches the surface of the things you can do with CI.
 The benefits of the approach can hardly be overstated, and it will make your team save an incredible amount of time, and at the same time increasing the quality of the software you deliver.
 I encourage you to read more about the topic.
-One pointer I can give you is [this great paper by Martin Fowler](https://martinfowler.com/articles/continuousIntegration.html), which is the best explaination of the technique I have ever come across.
+One pointer I can give you is [this great paper by Martin Fowler](https://martinfowler.com/articles/continuousIntegration.html), which is the best explanation of the technique I have ever come across.
 And if you are not using CI, I strongly recommend that you give it a try.

 *Disclaimer*: *this article is not about any specific technology or approach that is actually in use at Lyft.
 It's just a small summary of what I have learned about CI while working there*.